Explore Georgia Tours

 May-June and September-October offer ideal weather for most activities.
 Summer (July-August) is best for mountain trekking but hot in lowlands.
 Winter brings snow and skiing at Gudauri, with atmospheric but quieter cities.

 Georgia is very safe for travelers, including solo travelers and women traveling alone.
 Crime rates are low, and Georgians are famously hospitable to guests.
-Standard travel precautions apply—secure valuables and take care on mountain roads.
+Standard precautions apply: secure valuables and take care on mountain roads.

 Georgia offers excellent value.
 Budget travelers can manage on €40-60/day, mid-range travelers €80-150/day, and those wanting comfort €150-250/day.
 Private guided tours start around €100-150/day per person for small groups, including transport and guide.